Welcome to Graduate Education in the Stockbridge School of Agriculture

-Thank you for your interest in a graduate education at the Stockbridge School of Agriculture.
-Our graduate faculty provides training, experience, and mentoring in the full spectrum of agricultural and environmental study, including plant physiology, molecular biology, plant/pathogen ecology, production technology, soil science, agricultural marketing, etc.
+Our graduate faculty, through the Plant & Soil Sciences Graduate Program, provides training, experience, and mentoring in the full spectrum of agricultural and environmental study, including plant physiology, molecular biology, plant/pathogen ecology, production technology, soil science, agricultural marketing, etc.

 How to Apply

-First, you must contact a member of our faculty to determine the compatibility of his or her research with your interests, the availability of potential funding, and the graduate program to which you should apply.
+Students pursuing a thesis-based M.S. or Ph.D. degree should first contact a member of our faculty to determine the compatibility of his or her research with your interests and, for Ph.D. candidates, to determine the availability of funding.
 Individuals who have not made such a connection likely will not be considered for acceptance.
-If you are uncertain as to who might be the best match for your interests, contact our Graduate Program Director, Dr. Geunhwa Jung.
+If you are uncertain as to whom might be the best match for your interests, contact our Graduate Program Director, Dr. Om Parkash Dhankher.

 Applications must be completed online via the UMass Amherst Graduate School Website.
 The University requires submission of GRE scores and letters of recommendation along with a completed application form for admission.
-Applications will be reviewed within the appropriate graduate program.
+Applications will be reviewed by a committee comprised of members of our graduate faculty.